devicechain-io/dc-microservice/README.md

-# dc-microservice
+# DeviceChain Core Microservice Library
-Core microservice library used by DeviceChain microservice implementations.
+Provides the base microservice library used by all DeviceChain microservice implementations.